Part I: Apps that notify emergency contacts

 1. Download the app onto the mobile smartphone.

 2. Enter your chosen contacts into the app.
-(Some apps require a certain number of contacts while some apps only require one contact.)
+(Some apps require a certain number of contacts, while others only require one.)

-3. During an emergency, activate the app and it will notify the contacts that you require assistance.
+3. During an emergency, activate the app to notify your contacts that you require assistance.
 On some apps, the contacts will also receive your location.

-For some apps, both you and the contacts you enter need to have downloaded the app for it to work.
-For other apps, you need to enter the emergency contact’s phone number or email address and the notification will be sent via SMS or email.
+For some apps, you and the contacts you enter must have downloaded the app for it to work.
+For other apps, you need to enter the emergency contact’s phone number or email address, and the notification will be sent via SMS or email.

 Benefits

-Emergency contact apps can be helpful if you want to be able to contact someone without dialling a phone number or typing out a text message.
+Emergency contact apps can be helpful if you want to contact someone without dialling a phone number or typing out a text message.
 Many of the apps will automatically notify the emergency contact once the app is activated.
-Other benefits depend on the additional features the safety app provides.
-Such as the ability to pre-activate the emergency alarm in case something should happen.
-In other words, you activate the emergency alarm and if you don’t deactivate it within a certain period, the emergency notification will be sent to your contacts.
+Other benefits depend on the additional features the safety app provides, such as the ability to pre-activate the emergency alarm if something should happen.
+In other words, you activate the emergency alarm, and if you don’t deactivate it within a certain period, the emergency notification will be sent to your contacts.
 This might be helpful if you anticipate a risk to your safety and want to prepare.

 What to consider